samarthpatel16/cricket-worldcup-2023/README.md

 uae: 4.9% chance of winning

 This is how using python we can guss who is going to win this time :)

+Every time you will run this program, you will get different output and that is the beauty of this program.